So, you have put in the hard work and bagged yourself a job interview – congratulations!

-So you have put in the hard work and bagged yourself an interview – congratulations!
 This is one of the first steps we take into entering the world of employment.
-The interview has a lot of significance in the run up to becoming employed is because this is your opportunity to show the employer what you have to offer, what you will bring to the company and why you think that you’d be a better candidate for the job over others.
-Some people find job interviews to be an absolute breeze; however some people can struggle when presenting themselves to a potential new employer.
-It is important to remember that everybody can have nervous feelings revolving around a new job prospect, and that they are nothing to be embarrassed or ashamed of.
+The interview has a lot of significance in the run up to becoming employed.
+This is your opportunity to show the employer what you can bring to the company and why you think you’d be the best candidate for the job.

-Without further hesitation, let’s jump in and look at the 4 main things you should research prior to a job interview:
+Without further hesitation, let’s look at the 4 main things you should research prior to a job interview:

-Firstly, it is important to look into what skills the company wants most in a potential employee.
-This will enable you to be sure that you can present yourself as the best possible candidate that the employer will be looking for.
-Be sure to talk about the relevant skills you have or ones that can be adapted to fit the company’s needs.
+Firstly, it’s important to investigate the skills a company wants most in a potential employee.
+This enables you to present yourself as the best possible candidate that the employer will be looking for.
+Be sure to talk about the relevant skills you have, or ones that can be adapted to fit the company’s needs.
 Make sure they acknowledge the benefits you can bring to the company.

-If someone is going to a job interview, they should be able to show to the company that they are a good fit for their culture.
-As you research the company, pay close attention to their culture, values and their mission.
-By doing this, you can develop a better understanding of the company as well as discover more skills and qualities you’d be able to present for the job to ensure that you are the best possible candidate and that you will be able to meet all of the needs and requirements that need filling.
+When attending a job interview, you need to show a company you’re a good fit for their culture.
+As you research the company, pay close attention to their values and their mission.
+By doing this, you can develop a better understanding of the company.
+You can also discover more skills and qualities you can present, to ensure that you’re the best possible candidate.
+Proving that you will be able to meet all the needs and requirements that need filling.

-When you go into a job interview, it is a good idea to have a clear knowledge of recent events and news that have involved the employer.
-By doing this, you will not only present that you take your research seriously, but also that you have a clear interest in improving your knowledge about the company and what they have achieved as of recently.
+It’s a good idea to have a clear knowledge of recent company events and news.
+By doing this, you’ll present that you take your research seriously.
+Showing a clear interest in improving your knowledge about the company and what they have achieved as of recently.

-As a potential employee, it is important to develop your knowledge on what type of work that you will be doing once hired.
-Once you have achieved a clear knowledge of what work you will be completing once employed, this can also help you to prepare for your job interview and therefore further impress the employer.
+As a potential employee, it’s important to develop your knowledge on the work you will be doing once hired.
+Once you have achieved a clear knowledge of what work you will be completing, this can also help you prepare for your job interview and therefore further impress the employer.

-By using these 4 steps, this will mean that you will be able to grow a clear and more developed understanding of the work place and will ensure that you will be able to not only impress your employer but will also come out on top of other candidates.
+Using these 4 steps means you will be able to grow a clearer and more developed understanding of the workplace.
+You’ll now be able impress your employer and will also put you at the top of the candidate list.